ShrekBytes/fast-dashboard/README.md

    systemctl --user daemon-reload
    systemctl --user start dash-dash-dash.service
    ```

-To start at login: `systemctl --user enable dash-dash-dash.service`.

 If you don't use `.env`, either create an empty `~/dash-dash-dash/.env` or remove the `EnvironmentFile=` line from the quadlet file.